5l1v3r1/Sonarr-wiki/API/Command.md

 `api/command/{id}`

 ##### Summary #####
-Queries the status of a previously started command.
-Or all currently started commands.
+Queries the status of a previously started command, or all currently started commands.

 ##### Parameters ######